A. All of the following:

 This course, the first of four sequential courses in the history of philosophy, is a survey of Greek philosophy from its origins in the thought of Presocratic poets and philosophers to its later development in the dialogues of Plato and writings of Aristotle.
 Through the close reading of primary sources in their historical context and through a wide variety of other exercises, students gain an appreciation for the major texts, themes and problems that have shaped the Western philosophical tradition.
 Students also begin to develop a facility with the various tools and terms with which philosophers in the Western tradition have worked.

 PH300 Moral Theory (3 cr.)

 The course begins with a thorough examination of the foundations of natural law ethics and consequentialist ethics.
 The instructor links those theories of morality with explicit assumptions regarding human nature.
 Central texts in the course are Saint Thomas Aquinas' Prima Secundae and John Stewart Mill's Utilitarianism.

 In this course, the second of four history of philosophy courses, students study the development of philosophy in the Middle Ages through its contact with Christianity.
-The goals of this course are to examine the following themes and philosophical problems: the relation of faith and reason, spirituality and philosophy; human knowledge and contemporary theories of art, an examination of selected figures and movements in art history, and an analysis of the vital interrelationship between the two disciplines of philosophy and art.
+The goals of this course are to examine the following themes and philosophical problems: the relation of faith and reason, spirituality and philosophy; human knowledge and human freedom; and philosophy as a principle of integration within Medieval culture

 In this course, the third of four history of philosophy courses, students study the major philosophical movements of the early modern period beginning with the rise of inductive natural science.
 Students then examine rationalism, empiricism, Kant's critical philosophy, and Hegel.
 The central epistemological theme of the course reflects the modern conviction that before other sciences may be studied with profit, the possibility and modes of human knowledge must be determined.